Skip to main content

 Unmet transbay travel potential in all directions throughout the Megaregion

-Unmet transbay potential for travel (shown above in orange) is all of the people who don't currently take the trains for trips across the Bay (between San Francisco and Oakland), but might if service were good and convenient for them.
+Unmet transbay potential for travel (shown above in orange) identifies the people who don't currently take train for trips across the Bay (between San Francisco and Oakland), but might shift their travel mode if service were frequent, fast, and convenient for them.
 Bigger bubbles indicate more unmet potential for this trip.

-And, more importantly, we can see that people want to travel back and forth across the San Francisco Bay by train, which is where we experience the most congestion and transit overcrowding (pre-pandemic).
-Currently, many people drive to get where they need to go.
+More importantly, we learned that people want to travel by train across the San Francisco Bay, but, as this corridor experiences heavy congestion and transit overcrowding (pre-pandemic) due to the limited transit options, many people drive to get where they need to go.
 The Market Analysis shows these key findings:

 Key Finding #1: A lot more people would take trains if it were convenient

 There’s a lot of unmet potential for train travel across Northern California.
-Most of the unmet potential is clustered in the Bay Area, but we can also see potential across the Megaregion.
-Ultimately, the data shows where improvements could be made to the existing network to serve current and future riders.
+Most is clustered in the Bay Area, but we can also see unmet potential across the Megaregion.
+Ultimately, the data shows where improvements could be made to the existing train network to serve current and future riders.

 To unlock the Megaregion’s train service potential, we need to relieve the biggest transportation bottleneck in Northern California.